jphmrst/PLC/README.md

     Again, it is possible as an alternative to download a ZIP archive of that version from [the library GitHub site][agda-stdlib].

- 4. *Let Agda know where to find the standard libraries.* Follow the instructions [here][agda-docs-package-system] to set up your `.agda` drectory.
+ 2. *Let Agda know where to find the standard libraries.* Follow the instructions [here][agda-docs-package-system] to set up your `.agda` drectory.

- 5. *Update Agda for output binaries.*
+*Verifying the Agda standard libraries installation*.
+After these two steps succeed, you be able load Agda files which use standard
+libraries:

+ - Create a file `testnats.agda` with these lines (keep the indentation of the second and third lines as shown):

+       open import Data.Nat
+       x : ℕ
+       x = 10

+   Note that the ℕ is a Unicode character, not a plain capital N.  You should be able to just copy-and-paste it from this page into your file.

+ - From a command line, change to the same directory where your `testnats.agda` file is located.
+Then enter the command:

+       agda -v 2 testnats.agda

+   You should see several lines describing the external libraries which Agda loads on behalf of your file, such as:

+       Loading  Agda.Builtin.Equality (/path/to/some/directory/Agda/Builtin/Equality.agdai).
+          Loading  Level (/path/to/some/directory/Level.agdai).
+         Loading  Data.Empty (/path/to/some/directory/Data/Empty.agdai).

+# Enable generating standalone binaries

+I believe that this section is **optional** if all you want to do is debug and load the exercises in this book and similar definitions, and evaluate expressions using them.
+You should be able to skip to "Installing the Course Pack sources" from this point.

+Enter the following commands at the command line:

     ```bash
     cabal v2-repl --build-dep fail
     cabal v2-install --lib Agda ieee754 -v
     ```

 **The second command will take a while to complete.** Moreover, if your system is old or fragile, then your best results may come from exiting other programs and leaving it alone to complete.

-*Verifying the Agda installation.* When you finish those five numbered steps, you should be able to compile and run a Hello World program:
+*Verifying standalone binary generation.* After these commands succeed, you should be able to compile and run a Hello World program:

  - Create a new directory, and save the following lines as the file `hello-world.agda`: